play-co/gcif/README.md

 -- WILL be better for some computer-generated images I am looking at.
 -- WILL make us better than PNG for ALL images rather than just the majority.

-+ A new spritesheet generator that uses GCIF as an output file format.
++ A new spritesheet generator that uses GCIF as an in/output file format.
 -- Even better image compression by eliminating a lot of image data.
 -- There is a lot of room for improvement in our current spriter.
 -- Incorporate it into the GCIF codebase to make it a one-stop shop for games.

-+ Image verification mode.
--- Add a stronger verification hash to the file format that can be checked.

-+ Fix console timestamps.

 + Benchmarks in the README!